openforis/sepal-doc/docs/source/feature/aoi_selector.rst

     To draw, zoom in on your AOI by using the mouse wheel or the :btn:`<fa-solid fa-square-plus>` and :btn:`<fa-solid fa-square-minus>` buttons located in the upper-right corner.

 - :btn:`<fa-solid fa-draw-polygon>` (polygon): Draw your custom polygon by clicking the vertices of the geometry on the map.
-To close and finish your geometry, click the first vertex or use the :guilabel:`finish` button.
+To close and finish your geometry, click the first vertex or select the :guilabel:`finish` button.
 Note that once you select the polygon geometric shape, three new buttons will be available at the top of the map: :guilabel:`Finish`, :guilabel:`Delete last point` and :guilabel:`Cancel`.

 - :btn:`<fa-solid fa-square>` (rectangle): Click the upper-left corner of the rectangle in the map (it will be the first vertex of the geometric shape).
-Then — **without clicking** — move the mouse to the opposite corner (lower left) and click the map (this will close the geometric shape; the rectangle will be appear teal in color).
+Then — **without clicking** — move the mouse to the opposite corner (lower left) and click the map (this will close the geometric shape; the rectangle will be teal in color).

 - :btn:`<fa-solid fa-circle>` (circle): Click and hold the center of the circle, and then — **while still holding** — draw the distance (radius).
-A new blue marker will appear on the map showing the center of the circle.
+A new blue marker will appear on the map, showing the center of the circle.
 (The geometrical shape won't be drawn on the map until you select the :guilabel:`Select AOI` button, so do not worry if you can't see the circle at this time; the module will save the geometry in the background.)

 Point file
 ##########

 Use this method to load a single point or multipoint dataset.
 Select :guilabel:`Point file` in the dropdown **Method** list.
-Four new widgets will appear, including a File selector (1), and three dropdown lists: ID (2), Longitude (3) and Latitude (4).
+Four new widgets will appear, including a File selector (1), and three dropdown lists: ID (2), Longitude (3), and Latitude (4).

 .. thumbnail:: ../_images/feature/aoi_selector/method_point_file.png
    :title: Map shapes